 Lets Discuss Your Case

 Construction is a vital industry supporting the growth of our communities and our economy.
 Unfortunately, the desire to build fast for maximum profit can lead to safety lapses that directly cause accidents injuring workers and passersby.
 Construction is an enterprise with inherent risks, but negligence makes those risks intolerable.
 When people are injured, they deserve full compensation, and the at-fault parties must be held accountable.
-At Ken M. Frankel P.A., our law firm fights to deliver justice to injured clients.
+At Law Office of Ken M. Frankel, P.A, our law firm fights to deliver justice to injured clients.
 If you were injured working at a construction site or simply passing by, our personal injury attorneys are ready to evaluate your case and pursue the relief you deserve.

 Those of us who work and reside in Pompano Beach know there are a million reasons to come live here, and the rest of the nation seems to be catching on.
 Florida is in the midst of a population boom, and Broward County is near the epicenter.
 Pompano Beach experienced 27 percent population growth from 2000 to 2010, and more than 12 percent in the decade since.
 Migration to sunny Florida has created demand for housing, business development and improved infrastructure.
 That means a construction boom, which is great for the local economy, but inevitably means a rise in construction accidents.